kubevirt-ui/kube-gateway/README.md

 # oc-proxy

-OC Proxy provides an interactive authentication proxy to Kubernetes clusters, using OAuth2 authentication issuer, or non-interactive autentication, using a bearer [JWT](https://jwt.io/) (HS256).
+OC Proxy provides an interactive and non-interactive authentication proxy to Kubernetes clusters, using OAuth2 authentication issuer, and bearer [JWT](https://jwt.io/) (HS256) Authorization header.

+## Modes

+- Interactive authentication using a OAuth2 authentication issuer.
+- Interactive authentication using the inernal OKD (Openshift) authentication issuer.
+- Non interative authentication using bearer JWT Authorization header.

+## Features

 - Proxying the Kubernetes API
 - Serving frontend static assets
 - Interactive user Authentication, using OAuth2 server (require JWT token using HS256 hash)
-- Bearer token Authentication (require JWT using HS256 hash)
+- Non interactive Bearer token Authentication (require JWT using HS256 hash)
 - oc-proxy can proxy WebSockets, the [noVNC](https://novnc.com/) demo shows WebSocket access to [kubevirt](https://kubevirt.io/) viertual machines noVNC server.
 - oc-proxy can get an access token via [Openshifts OAuth2 server](https://docs.openshift.com/container-platform/4.7/authentication/configuring-internal-oauth.html), if this OAuth2 server is used, the proxy will not require a pre existing token to run, the server is installed by default on [OKD](https://www.okd.io/) k8s clusters.